-Don’t be surprise if they want to claim half of your pie.
+Don’t be surprised if they want to claim half of your pie.
 I am pressing the envelope on this one, because some master interlopers will claim ownership of the whole pie.
 They seem to have the right words for why that should be.
 Besides, they have already justified ownership of your pie in their minds.

 “You’d never miss this pie,” they tell themselves.
 “In fact, you really don’t need it, and you certainly would never eat it all by yourself.”
 I am not embarrassed nor am I apologetic in admitting that I can eat a whole pie all by myself!
 Maybe not in one setting, but all by myself.

 Here’s the other thing you need to know: It’s my pie, and I can do with it whatever I like including tossing it in the garbage disposal.